-In the far corner of northwestern Alaska, Cape Krusenstern National Monument stands testament to human adaptations to climate change for over 5,000 years.
+In the far corner of northwestern Alaska, Cape Krusenstern National Monument stands testament to human adaptations to climate change for almost 5,000 years.

 Shelby Anderson, Cape Krusenstern Human-Environmental Dynamics Project- Two Hundred Years: on the beach of their time, Department of Anthropology, University of Washington/National Park Service: 2008.

 Shelby L. Anderson and Adam K. Freeburg, “A High-Resolution Chronology for the Cape Krusenstern Site Complex, Northwest Alaska,” Arctic Anthropology 2013, 50(1):49-71.

 Shelby Anderson and Adam Freeburg, “High Latitude Coastal Settlement Patterns: Cape Krusenstern, Alaska,” Journal of Island and Coastal Archaeology (in press).